FarshadAmiri/complex-systems-simulations/readme.md

 This is a curated collection of **complex systems** and **agent-based modeling (ABM)** projects — a sandbox for exploring emergent phenomena, dynamical behaviors, and foundational computational models.
 Each subfolder hosts a standalone simulation with code, configuration and visualization.

-## Focus Areas

-This repository covers several key domains of complex systems:
+This repository covers several domains of complex systems.

-### 🧠 **Human Behavior & Social Dynamics**
-Advanced simulations of human interactions, learning, and adaptation featuring:
-- Individual agents with characteristic sets that influence behavior
-- Environmental adaptation through learning and exploration
-- Cultural evolution and knowledge transmission
-- Dynamic social networks and collaborative intelligence

-### 🔄 **Classical Complex Systems**
-Foundational models demonstrating core principles:
-- Spatial segregation and preference-based clustering
-- Population dynamics and ecological interactions
-- Cellular automata and emergent complexity

 ## Project Navigator